rstojnic/lazydata/README.md

 # Lazy-data: lazy data dependencies

-Add data dependencies to a Python project.
+`lazy-data` is a minimalist library for including data dependencies into Python projects.

-Optimised for Machine Learning and Data Science projects.
+It is designed for machine learning and data science project.
+It helps you keep everything together without bloating your repository with everyone's data files.

 **Key features:**